gwmod/nlmod/docs/index.rst

   :width: 400
   :alt: The logo of nlmod

-nlmod is a package with functions to pre-process, build and visualize MODFLOW models.
+nlmod is a package to build, run and visualize MODFLOW 6 groundwater models in the Netherlands.
 The main focus is on building models in the Netherlands using publicly available datasets, though lots of functionality could be applied to any groundwater model.

 nlmod relies heavily on the wonderful features of `xarray <https://docs.xarray.dev>`_ and `geopandas <https://geopandas.org>`_ for